Imaginary Worlds (podcast)

 Imaginary Worlds is an episodic science fiction and fantasy podcast that deconstructs the genres and their themes.

 History

 Podcast creator and host Eric Molinsky worked in public radio at WNYC and NPR, but was drawn to podcasting because of the freedom it provided the host.
 Molinsky deconstructs fantasy and science fiction stories and examines the real-world influences and implications.

 Format

 The podcast releases content on a bi-weekly basis and is an interview style or talk show format.
 The podcast format has been described as documentary style or a non-fiction analysis of fictional works.

-Episodes

-Full list of episodes can be found here.

 Reception

 Imaginary Worlds was on the 2016 list of best podcasts published by Business Insider.
 The podcast was also a 2017 top pick by The Christian Science Monitor.
 Charles Pulliam-Moore of Gizmodo included the podcast on a list of ten sci-fi and fantasy podcasts.
 Miranda Sawyer of The Guardian recommended the podcast saying that "Eric Molinsky is a clever and generous host who knows his stuff, and, at their heart, these shows explore just why we need and want worlds that don't exist."